robj411/p2_drivers/README.md

 life expectancy $\tilde{l}_a$ for the GBD age groups $a$ to $l_g$ for the model age groups $g$ as a population-weighted average, taking into account the size of each age group, $`\tilde{N}_a`$.
-For the expected number of life years lost per death, we take into account also the probability to die given infection, $P(D|I,a)$:
+For the expected number of life years lost per SARS-X death, we take into account also the probability to die given infection, $P(D|I,a)$:

 ``` math
 l_g^{\text{(death)}} = \frac{\sum_{a\in g}N_a\tilde{l}_aP(D|I,a)}{\sum_{a\in g}N_aP(D|I,a)};